-Biotechnology crops, whether grown domestically or imported, are required to undergo a food safety assessment and an ERA.
+Biotechnology crops, whether grown domestically or imported, are required to undergo a food safety assessment and an environmental risk assessment (ERA).
 Of note, the ERA is sometimes referred to as a feed approval, though the review is largely focused on the impact to the environment, not animal health.

 Several different agencies are involved in the overall assessment process.
 RDA conducts the ERAs to approve new events in feed grains.
 As part of the environmental assessment, RDA consults with three different agencies, including NIE, NFRDI, and KCDC.
-Meanwhile, MFDS conducts a safety assessment for food grains containing biotech events.
+Meanwhile, MFDS conducts a safety assessment for food containing biotech events.
 The MFDS review process includes consultations with RDA, NIE and NFRDI.

 The overlap between reviewing agencies, particularly between MFDS and KCDC, and redundant data requirements have led to confusion and unnecessary delays in the approval process.
 In response to continued requests to simplify the current approval process by streamlining the redundant and duplicative approval processes, Korea introduced a pilot project called "joint environmental consultation review."
 Korea combined committees of NFRDI and NIE and the joint committee reviewed one event in 2016.
 However, results of the joint review indicate that few time savings or data collection efficiencies were achieved.
-After this trial, Korea proposed another pilot program, dubbed the "Consultation Meeting to Request Additional Documents."
-Korea believes that this new pilot program will reduce a number of additional document requests from consultation review agencies by having a monthly meeting among five agencies to filter out additional documents requested by committees of each agency.
+After this trial, Korea proposed another pilot program in 2017, dubbed the "Consultation Meeting to Request Additional Documents."
+Korea believed that this new pilot program would reduce a number of additional document requests from consultation review agencies by having a monthly meeting among five agencies to filter out additional documents requested by committees of each agency.
 Once the monthly consultation meeting identifies additional documents to be requested, MFDS and RDA will contact the applicant to provide additional documents.
-Depending on the results of this pilot program, Korea may decide whether they formalize this new program or not.
-Industry believes the new pilot program will not make much difference compared to the current approval process, as each agency continues to have their own committee meeting and each committee will request additional documents.
+Korea has tried this pilot program for a couple of events and will determine whether they formalize this program or consider other plans to respond to industry request to improve the current approval process.
+So far, industry believes the new pilot program does not make much difference compared to the current approval process, as each agency continues to have their own committee meeting and each committee will request additional documents.
 Although the monthly consultation meeting plans to filter out redundant or unnecessary document requests from each committee, it is not clear how effective this consultation committee will be in improving the current approval process.